turnwol7/turnwol7/README.md

 I transitioned from the oilfield to software development at 34!

-- 🔭 Building a Web3 generational wealth inheritance web application.
+- 🔭 I love computers, finance, learning and building things.

 - 📫 How to reach me: ... justinb.developer@gmail.com